ephf/just-jsx/README.md

 ```

 Feel free to do pull requests and add issues to the [GitHub repository](https://github.com/ephf/just-jsx).
 This is not an official library from [React](https://www.npmjs.com/package/react), I'm just trying to make web development easier and faster.

+_in beta because I just rewrote the whole JSX parser and I might need to work things out_